Wild winds keep crews busy in South

 ODT reporter John Cosgrove battled the winds as he navigated his way around the Catlins and West Otago while on assignments today.

-“Outside of Tapanui at the West Otago A&P annual show, several tents were hurriedly dismantled when the winds started picking up around 11.30am.
+“Outside of Tapanui at the West Otago A&P annual show, several tents were hurriedly dismantled when the winds started picking up around 11.30am," he said.

 “Fire and Emergency NZ staff from Clinton were turning cars and trucks away near the start of the Clinton/Mataura Road due to fallen power lines further down past the Owaka Valley turn-off.